Berichte 2020

 Report of the 1st Chairman after the visit to Namibia

-2)During the Corona lockdown, we were able to bring aid worth around €12,000 to Namibia.
-In addition to the 1,700 masks that were sewn by local women themselves, we were able to distribute more than 300 large food packages.
-These packages were very important for all those who received something, but they also caused a lot of envy among others.
-Emergency aid is only suboptimal, even if it is distributed by local officials.
+2)During the COVID-19 lockdown, we were able to bring approximately €12,000 in aid to Namibia.
+In addition to the 1,700 masks sewn by local women, we were able to distribute more than 300 large food packages.
+These packages were very important to all those who received them, but they also aroused a lot of envy among others.
+Emergency aid is only suboptimal, even when distributed by local officials.

 Untertitel hier einfügen